 Mullumbimby

 Australia’s “Biggest Little Town”, Mullumbimby is a 20-minute drive north of Byron Bay.
-Meander around the vintage, craft and health food stores before Japanese at Izakaya Yu or wood fire pizza at Milk & Honey – restaurants Byron locals make the drive for in what is becoming known as a hub for food-lovers.
+Meander around the vintage, craft and health food stores, stop off for a Japanese lunch at Izakaya Yu or Punch & Daisy for a vegetarian feast.
+If you are in town for dinner head to at Milk & Honey for the best wood fire pizzas.